NerwenElensar/etch-a-sketch/README.md

 ### Learning Outcome 💻

 #### HTML
-- setting up an HTML file from scratch and keeping in mind elements that are added with JS
+- Setting up an HTML file from scratch and keeping in mind elements that are added with JS
+- Integrating a slider to change gridsize

 #### CSS
 - Hover effect
-- Exploring methods how to display `divs` in a grid structure
+- Use CSS flexbox to display a grid
-  - e.g.: flexbox, CSS grid, inline-block, float/clear

 #### Javascript

 - Get comfortable with DOM manipulation
   - Creating a grid structure using JS. the grid size is adjustable and the amount of tiles should fit in a pre-defined container(size is always the same, tile size varies)
+- Working with slider to change the grid size
+  - Adding an eventlistener with `type: "input"`